-Touchscreens are ubiquitous in modern tech, but physical keyboards are still prominent in applications such as gaming and office work.
+Touchscreens are ubiquitous in modern tech, but physical keyboards are still prominent in gaming and office work applications.
 Along with a tactile feel, keyboards offer shortcuts to help you get more done in less time.

 YouTube is the most popular video-sharing platform in the world.
 With tons of content to browse and watch, it helps to have a little know-how.
 Tap or click here to check out YouTube keyboard shortcuts that will help you enjoy it even more.

 When it comes to computers, there are well-known keyboard tricks like copy/paste and ctrl-alt-delete.
 These have been around for a long time, but there are many more shortcuts, and new ones are implemented as operating systems are updated.
 Read on for 10 keyboard shortcuts to use on your PC or Mac.

 How often do you find yourself having multiple windows open simultaneously?
 You work in one application while keeping the others on hold for easy access.
 You may be running an antivirus scan in the background or have your email app open.
 Sometimes you might have forgotten what you have running in the background.

 A keyboard shortcut lets you quickly see what’s open and access what you want at any time:

 - To switch between open windows on PC, press Ctrl + Alt + Tab.

 - To switch between open windows on Mac, press Command + Tab.

 Tap or click here for more keyboard shortcuts for Windows 11.

 You should turn off or lock your computer anytime you leave it unattended.
 You may lock it rather than shut it down if you have the intention to return to it soon.
 You should manually do so even if your device is set to automatically lock after a set time.